Welcome to another Shopify review – in this article we compare WIX vs Shopify.

 The Shopify platform offers over 70 payment gateways, including the big ones like Stripe.
 WIX lags behind with less than 10% of that.

 Shopify is leading just about everyone on the market with their themes, not only the quality, but the variety is amazing.
 WIX has plenty of themes too, but not as many and we don’t think they look at good.
 And eCommerce specific themes are lacking for WIX but it’s the Shopify bread and butter.

 Apps are nifty pre-built bits of code that give you extra features and functionality without needing to build them from scratch.
 Shopify is, again, a winner with a massive app marketplace and a plethora of options.
 WIX has less than 20.

 Shopify has a great Retail Plan and hardware to get you trading in stores, markets and events.
 You’re on your own with a WIX store.

 WIX has certainly carved out an audience and has a role to play in today’s online world.
 It’s fine if you need a very simple site that doesn’t transact, like an online portfolio, as it’s a good option and it’s easy to use for beginners.

 However, our experience of WIX is that it is difficult to customise, has poor support and is not a viable choice for eCommerce businesses.

 At The Hope Factory, we’re serious about e-commerce and driving sales and revenue for our clients.
 We believe that there are basic standards for web platforms to meet, and even on a service basis alone, WIX isn’t a contender.
 WIX vs Shopify… Shopify wins this bout, hands down.

-Thinking of moving?
+Thinking of migrating to Shopify?